Understanding the 4 Types of Psychopaths and Their Behaviors

 Genetics play a significant role in psychopathy.
 Twin studies suggest heritability estimates of 40-60% for psychopathic traits.
 Specific genes linked to psychopathy include those involved in neurotransmitter systems like serotonin and dopamine.

 Brain structure and function also differ in individuals with psychopathy.
-The amygdala, crucial for processing emotions, often shows reduced activity.
+Of particular importance is the amygdala—particularly the amygdala—which is crucial for processing emotions and risk factors in psychopathy and often shows reduced activity.
 The prefrontal cortex, responsible for decision-making and impulse control, may have altered connectivity.
+These findings support the neurobiological basis of psychopathy.

 Neuroimaging studies reveal decreased gray matter volume in areas related to empathy and moral reasoning.
 These biological factors can contribute to the emotional deficits and impaired decision-making seen in psychopathy.